MinaProtocol/mina/docs/specs/consensus/README.md

 When performing chain selection during the long-range fork rule Mina does not actually directly use the minimum window densities found in the existing and candidate blocks.
 Instead, Mina uses the *relative minimum window density*.
 To understand the relative minimum window density, we first need to understand the problem with simply using the minimum window density.

-Recall from [Section 5.4.6](#546-minimum-window-density) that the minimum window density is monitonically decreasing.
+Recall from [Section 5.4.6](#546-minimum-window-density) that the minimum window density is monotonically decreasing.
 Therefore, a peer that has disconnected from the network for a period and wishes to rejoin could have a higher minimum window density for it current best chain when compared to the canonical chain (i.e. the best chain for the network).

 Also remember from [Section 5.2.2](#522-long-range-fork-rule) that the long-range fork rule dictates that the peer select the chain with the higher minimum density.
-Due to the invesion problem just described, this could actually be the peer's current chain, rather than the network's canonical chain (since the minimum window density is always decreasing).
+Due to the inversion problem just described, this could actually be the peer's current chain, rather than the network's canonical chain (since the minimum window density is non-increasing).
 Thus, the peer will be stuck and synchronization will not succeed.

 ```text
 existing:  B1, B2, B3, B4              (ye olde minimum window density = 43) Stuck! 😭